Science

 At Gad’s Hill, children gain core values such as—curiosity, resilience, critical thinking, collaboration, and environmental responsibility—these are at the heart of science learning.
 Children are encouraged to ask their own questions, think like scientists, choose methods to investigate ideas, test hypotheses, solve problems, and reflect on their discoveries.
 Through this process, they grow as independent thinkers, problem-solvers, and active learners, ready for the next stage of their education.

 Science at Gad’s Hill also strengthens learning across the curriculum.
-Children apply mathematical skills through measuring and graphing, enhance literacy with scientific vocabulary and reading, use technology creatively, and collaborate effectively in teams
+Children apply mathematical skills through measuring and graphing, enhance literacy with scientific vocabulary and reading, use technology creatively, and collaborate effectively in teams.
+These experiences make science at Gads Hill a dynamic and integrated part of children’s education.

 Upper School – Key Stage 3

-A weekly Science Club runs for students at this key stage for students enthusiastic about Science, where students get to explore their own questions about the world around them.
+At Key Stage 3 pupils are taught by specialist teachers and become familiar with the scientific vocabulary and the intricacies of the separate laboratories, for their Biology, Chemistry and Physics lessons.
+A weekly Science Club is run for students enthusiastic about science, where students get to explore their own questions about the world around them.

-- Cells and Respiration, students will practice using a microscope and take a look at the different types of cells that make up plants and animals.
+• Cells and Respiration, students will practice using a microscope and take a look at the different types of cells that make up plants and animals.

-- Humans as Organisms, students learn about the changes that are taking place during puberty, and will use food tests to determine who really ate the Biology teacher’s sandwich.
+• Humans as Organisms, students learn about the changes that are taking place during puberty and will use food tests to determine who really ate the Biology teacher’s sandwich.

-- Plants and Ecosystems, during the warmer months students take full advantage of our countryside setting and investigate the different species of plants that grow at Gad’s Hill, and investigate factors that might affect photosynthesis.
+• Plants and Ecosystems, during the warmer months students take full advantage of our countryside setting and investigate the different species of plants that grow at Gad’s Hill and investigate factors that might affect photosynthesis.

-- Inheritance, Variation and Survival, students look at the work of Charles Darwin a contemporary of Charles Dickens, who also resided in Kent and the work he did in analysing finches and how he came to derive his famous Theory of Evolution.
+• Inheritance, Variation and Survival, students look at the work of Charles Darwin a contemporary of Charles Dickens, who also resided in Kent and the work he did in analysing finches and how he came to derive his famous Theory of Evolution.

 These topics are designed to provide foundational knowledge for students working towards the separate GCSE Biology, and many students enjoy taking part in our lessons.

 KS3 Chemistry introduces students to the fascinating world of matter, materials, and chemical change.
-Through hands-on experiments, role play, modelling and using real-world examples, pupils develop curiosity, confidence, and a strong foundation for GCSE science.
+Through hands-on experiments, role play, modelling and using real-world examples, pupils develop curiosity, confidence, and a strong foundation for GCSE Chemistry.

 Students begin by exploring the particle model of matter, discovering how solids, liquids, and gases behave and why materials change state.
 As their understanding develops, pupils investigate compounds and mixtures, discovering how new substances are formed and how mixtures can be separated using practical techniques such as filtration, crystallisation, distillation, and chromatography.
 Chemical reactions are introduced through the study of acids, alkalis, and neutralisation, with indicators and the pH scale used to link chemistry to everyday products and environmental applications.
 The reactivity of metals is examined through reactions with water and acids, as well as displacement reactions, helping students understand how materials are selected, used, and protected in the real world through the study of corrosion.